 - Mental health and social-emotional learning

-School counseling addresses mental health via school-wide lessons or individual counseling sessions.
+School counseling addresses mental health via school-wide lessons, social-emotional learning or individual counseling sessions.
 Counselors may address these needs through class, group, or individual lessons and counseling sessions (Dimmitt & Zyromski, 2020).

 In sum, by addressing these goals, a school counseling program aims to improve students’ academic performance and social skills (Gachenia & Mwenje, 2020).

 School counseling is both a complex and delicate service within the school setting.

 As a school counselor, it is important to be aware of legal and ethical ramifications of your actions (Herlihy, Gray, & McCollum, 2002).